 Work With Experienced Defamation Removal Attorneys Today!

-If you or your business/company has been the victim of false posts and libel on InComplaint.com (or a similar website), contact the online defamation removal attorneys of Minc Law today!
+If you or your business/company has been the victim of false posts and libel on InComplaint.com (or a similar website), contact the internet defamation attorneys of Minc Law today!
 At Minc Law, we know defamation law, and have removed over 25,000 pieces of defamatory and false online content in our storied tenure.
 Additionally, we’ve litigated in over 22 states and 3 countries, serving over 1300 clients.
 And that’s not all.
 We support a nearly 100% online defamation takedown and removal rate – and we do it all for a flat, reasonable fee.

 Let’s put an end to the online abuse and attacks now!